-Stanley Kubrick adapted the idea of all out war between the Soviet Union and United States.
-He tried to depict how the nuclear exchanges would eventually lead to the global destruction, which to him appeared “amusing” .
+Stanley Kubrick adapted the idea of all-out war between the Soviet Union and the United States.
+He tried to depict how the nuclear exchanges would eventually lead to global destruction, which to him appeared “amusing” .
 This masterpiece is one of the best war satires of all time.
-What would happen if US launches a nuclear attack against the Soviets, how they gonna spend the final hours in the Pentagon, how the President and others would try to control the situation?
+What would happen if the US launches a nuclear attack against the Soviets, how are they gonna spend the final hours in the Pentagon, how the President and others would try to control the situation?

 The movie is replete with sarcasm and intended pun.
 My personal favourite line is, Peter calling the Russian President to explain about the attack, “Dimitri, well, it seems we went and did a silly thing…”